ameba23/harddrive-party-legacy/README.md

 - `openssl req -nodes -new -x509 -keyout server.key -out server.cert`
 - then start with options `--httpsKey server.key --httpsCert server.cert`
 - if you want to set a username and password for http basic auth, use options `--basicAuthUser username --basicAuthPassword password`
-- You can also set these options permanently in the config file, which by default is at `~/.metadb/config.yml`.
+- You can also set these options permanently in the config file, which by default is at `~/.harddrive-party/config.yml`.
 For example to set the host, add the line: `host: 1.2.3.4`

 ### Development

 Clone the repository, install with `yarn` or `npm i`, and run with:

-`DEBUG=metadb* ./cli.js start --test`.
+`./cli.js start --debug --test`.

 This will log debugging information and put downloaded files in the configuration directory.

 To clear all application data and start fresh:

-`rm -rf ~/.metadb`
+`rm -rf ~/.harddrive-party`

 ### Roadmap